nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/nuxeo-cloud-customer-console.md

 The Nuxeo Cloud Customer Console provides our customers with increased self service capabilities.
 Among other useful features, the Cloud Customer Console primarily gives users the ability to build Dedicated Customer Images and deploy them to Customer Pre-Production Environments.
 Our long term goal is to enable more self service capabilities allowing customer increased visibility to hosted Nuxeo Cloud environments and related information.

-## Dedicated Image Build & Deployment Pipelines
+## Dedicated Image Build and Deployment Pipelines

 The Nuxeo Cloud Customer Console introduces the ability to build and deploy a dedicated Nuxeo Docker Image to your Pre-Production Cloud Environment.
 -	**Image Build Pipeline** - The Image Build Pipeline starts with an LTS 2021 + HotFixes Docker image.
 Then combines it with your application Marketplace package and dependent add-ons to produce a Dedicated Customer Image.
 This Image Build is defined and managed as part of a Customer Project profile.
 This Dedicated Docker Image artifact can then be deployed to your Pre-Production & Production environments.